We’ve all heard of the famous Italian ritual of aperitivo, or aperitif, a pre-dinner drink which in Italy must always be accompanied by snacks.

 – consumer habits have changed an aperitivo into an apericena

-If you’ve never had an Italian aperitivo buffet, or apericena, we think it’s time to give it a try!
+If you’ve never indulged in an Italian aperitivo buffet, or apericena, now you know. it’s time to give it a try.

 Do you have a favourite Italian word you’d like us to feature?
 If so, please email us with your suggestion.